pthom/hello_imgui/README.md

 assets/
 ├── app_settings/
 │         ├── icon.png          # If present, this will be used as the app icon.
-│         │                     # Tt should be a square image, of big size, e.g. 1024x1024.
+│         │                     # Tt should be a square image, of large size, e.g. 1024x1024.
-│         │                     # This works on macOS and iOS, and it will automatically │         │                     # be converted to the correct format.
+│         │                     # This works on macOS, iOS, windows, linux, and emscripten │         │                     # and it will automatically
+│         │                     # be converted to the correct format.
 │         │
 │         ├── apple/